vgslavov/dev_ref/effective_c++.md

 * for built-in types, choose pass-by-value (small)
 * for iterators & function obj, choose pass-by-value (designed to be)
 * `smallType != pass-by-value`
-* for user-defined types, their size is subject to change by definition
+* for user-defined types, their size is subject to change *by definition*
 * *only* types pass-by-value is guaranteed to be inexpensive are built-in types and STL iterator and function obj
 * things to remember
-    * prefer pass-by-reference-to-`const` over pass-by-value; it's typically more efficient and it avoids the slicing problem
+    * prefer pass-by-reference-to-`const` over pass-by-value
+    * it's typically more efficient and it avoids the slicing problem
-    * the rule doesn't apply to built-in types and STL iterator and function object types; for them, pass-by-value is usually appropriate
+    * the rule doesn't apply to built-in types and STL iterator and function object types
+    * for them, pass-by-value is usually appropriate

 ### Item 21: Don't try to return a reference when you must return an object